NusretSalli/dtu_mlops_project/reports/README.md

 > *We have used ChatGPT to help debug our code.
 Additionally, we used GitHub Copilot to help write some of our code.*
 > Answer:

 All group members have been actively participating in the project equally.
 Everyone had the opportunity to work on all parts of the project to make sure that everyone had the opportunity to use the tools and frameworks that were used during the course.
-Generative AI have also been used to help debug the code (i.e. Github Copilot, but also OpenAI's ChatGPT).
+Generative AI have also been used to help build and debug the code (i.e. Github Copilot, but also OpenAI's ChatGPT).